kyma-project/cloud-manager/docs/contributor/testing-strategy.md

 ### Overview

 This testing strategy document outlines the testing activities for the Cloud Manager Kyma component.
 It is meant to be a guide for all specific testing-related processes.
-The document details the approaches, processes, and methodologies used to prioritise testing throughout the software development life-cycle.
+The document details the approaches, processes, and methodologies used to prioritize testing throughout the software development lifecycle.

 The testing strategy aims to achieve the following quality characteristics for the Cloud Manager component: